shoval-ba/S-wear-store/README.md

  I chose "React" because it's rendered to the screen on every change of the state, like when you add clothes to your cart or when you login or order things.

  #### Server side :
-The server side is written in TypeScript and compiled into JS by a gulp file.
+The server side is written in TypeScript and compiled into JS through a gulp file.

  #### Database :
  The database is stored in PostgreSql.
  I chose this database becaucse I wanted to store my data in tables.
 I also use foreign key in my database and I don't just save objects.

  ## How to run the project
  1. git clone
  2. npm ci
  3. In one terminal run :'npm run server'